mediamicroservices/mm/README.md

 * createpremisdb will create a database for the logging of microservices information as well as facilitate user creation.
 For more information on use, see the [database configuration](#configuring-premisfixity-logging-database) section of this readme.
 * commands are `createpremisdb -c` for database creation and `createpremisdb -u` for user creation.

+#### dbbackup
+* Creates backups of selected database.
+Allows a user specified number of backups to be saved.
+Script can be run manually or set up as a recurring task using the `brew services start mm` command.

+* Usage: -e edit configurations, -c create login credentials for backup -h help

 #### finishpackage ####
 * finishpackage is a combination of the microservices makelossless, makebroadcast, makeyoutube, makemetadata, and checksumpackage.
 The purpose is to losslessly transcode, create access copies, and create metadata and directory structure information for a file or package input.
 To use finishpackage, type finishpackage and drag your input into the command line: finishpackage [input]. finish package is typically used in conjunction with restructureForCompliance.